 Sierra de Portuguesa

-Most of the ranges are covered by Venezuelan Andes montane forests, although the highest elevations (above 3,100 m or 10,170 ft) are above the tree line.
+Venezuelan Andes montane forests cover most ranges, although the highest elevations (above 3,100 m or 10,170 ft) are above the tree line.
 These ranges are home to the Cordillera de Mérida páramo, an enclave of the páramo (tropical alpine grasslands) of the northern Andes.